 The Magician

-The Magician card represents a person’s thoughts and intellect and how abstract thoughts can be made real by transforming the physical world.
-This transformation does not come naturally nor through magic.
-It requires will, training and often hard work.
+The Magician represents a person’s thoughts and intellect, and how abstract ideas can be made real by transforming the physical world.
+This transformation does not happen by accident or magic; it requires will, training, and hard work.

-The Magician can also represent ideas learnt and communicated with others, causing transformation or initiation within the person.
-It can involve moving to another state of being through learning.
+The Magician can also represent ideas learned and communicated with others, causing inner transformation or initiation.
+It involves transitioning to a higher state of knowledge through learning.

 The magic of the Magician is the power of the abstract intellect to change the world through the will of the self, aka ‘manifestation’.